-FAQsWhat Is BRIDGES?
 BRIDGES is a family-based support program.
 At BRIDGES, families with children ages 4-18 who have experienced the death of a relative or friend, or who are living with someone with a serious diagnosis, come together to heal.

-What kind of training have the group facilitators had?
 Some of our facilitators are professionals from the human services field.
 Others are concerned members of our community who want to help grieving children and their parents.
 All facilitators have completed a 32-hour training program.
 The 32 hours of training and education includes: information about children and grief, recognizing developmental needs of children, therapeutic activities for children, group dynamics, listening skills and self-awareness skills in the areas of death and grief.

-On-going training includes reading materials, videos and participation in four annual in-services.
+Ongoing training includes reading materials, videos and participation in four annual in-services.

 BRIDGES rents space in Christ Episcopal Church, but is not affiliated with the church.
 BRIDGES respects all faiths and does not have a religious orientation.
 We encourage families to talk together about issues of faith.

-How do children and families get into a group?
 Families who are interested in BRIDGES can arrange for an intake interview just by calling the BRIDGES office at 253-272-8266.
 BRIDGES is located at Christ Episcopal Church, 310 North K Street, Tacoma, WA.
 98403.

-How much does BRIDGES cost?
 A “Parent Pledge” is requested, based on a sliding fee scale.

 The evening will begin with a potluck dinner.
 After dinner, children and adults will divide into groups appropriate for their ages.
 These groups are led by trained facilitators.